KristenBalisi/KristenBalisi/README.md

 **KristenBalisi/KristenBalisi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am an aspiring software developer with a strong passion for human-centered design and leveraging technology to provide meaningful solutions to real-world problems.
+I am a Systems Design Engineering student at the University of Waterloo.
+My passion lies in exploring human-centered design and leveraging technology to provide meaningful solutions to real-world problems.

 - In the future, I aim to create applications that address issues such as accessibility and community engagement.
 - Through my current endeavors, I strive to inspire and advocate for more women in STEM.